-I'm A Celebrity Get Me Out Of Here may keep its camp in Wales instead of returning to Australia.
+I'm A Celebrity Get Me Out Of Here has reportedly been given the green light to return to Australia.

-The 2020 series of I'm A Celebrity swapped its usual Australian location for Gwrych Castle in the Welsh countryside.
+The 2020 series of I'm A Celebrity swapped its usual Australian location for Gwrych Castle in the Welsh countryside due to the pandemic.

 The adapted version of I’m A Celebrity…Get Me Out Of Here! aired live every night on ITV from the castle last Autumn.